 But the fun doesn’t stop at night – Gerrard Street also has two of the best speakeasy bars (The Experimental Cocktail Club and Opium), providing the perfect places to escape the hustle and bustle of the streets down below.

 And which places should people avoid?

 I recommend avoiding all of the usual tourist traps if you possibly can!
-London has a huge population, which gets swamped even more by the massive amounts of tourism it attracts at its main sights.
+London has a considerable population, which gets swamped even more by the massive amounts of tourism it attracts at its main sights.
 Most of the time you won’t even get anywhere near what you want to see due to the crowds – and queues to the best attractions are often well over an hour long in the summer!

-If you can; avoid them completely.
+If you can; avoid them altogether.
 If not, try visiting during the off-season.
 Once you have got the big sights out of the way, you can concentrate on exploring the “real” London (which is cheaper and much more interesting!).

 Is there anything you don’t like about your hometown?
 What is it?

 It makes me really upset to see the number of homeless people in the city – it feels like it has grown significantly over the last few years.

 What is the best way to get around London?
 Is it easy to reach nearby cities?